Richardaeld/cola-vending-machine/README.md

         + POST
     + Requires:
         + Object
-        + In order to create a admin account the user must know and accurately enter the admin_secret.
+        + In order to create an admin account the user must know and accurately enter the admin_secret.
 If this is correctly done the return message will welcome you to the Colaco family.
         + User as:
             + `{`
                 + `"username": <string>,`